 dump command provided by the JuiceFS client, e.g.

 By default, this command starts from the root directory

-/ and iterates deeply through all the files in the directory tree, writing the metadata information of each file to the file in JSON format.
+/ and iterates deeply through all the files in the directory tree, and writes the metadata information of each file to a file in JSON format.

-juicefs dump only guarantees the integrity of individual files themselves and does not provide a global point-in-time snapshot.
-If the business is still writing during the dump process, the final result will contain information from different points in time.
+juicefs dump only guarantees the integrity of individual files and does not provide a global point-in-time snapshot.
+If transactions are being written during the dump process, the final exported files will contain information from different points in time.